 Unlike term life insurance, permanent life insurance policies such as whole life insurance do not have an expiration date.
-Rather, they remain in force as long as premiums are paid.
+Rather, they remain in force for as long as premiums are paid.
 If the insured dies while the policy is in force, the death benefit is paid out to the beneficiaries.

 Lump-sum payments vs. annuitized payments